sudimuk2017/sudimuk2017/README.md

 ### about me
 ************

-I don't want to waste your time, but in brief, I am an experienced researcher with a demonstrated history of working in the Data Science industry.
-Skilled in Data Science and Data Engineering.
+I don't want to waste your time, but in brief, I am a researcher with a proven track record of working in the Data Science, Computer Vision and Natural Language Processing industries.
 Strong research professional with a Bachelor of Science in Computer Engineering and a master in Computer Science from Makerere University, Kampala, Uganda.

 ![image](https://github.com/sudimuk2017/qwaszx/blob/main/dino.gif)

 ### Current Work
 *************

-- 🔭 I’m currently taking different courses on cousera to impove my Datascince Knowledge (https://www.coursera.org/specializations/aml?)
+- 🔭 I’m currently taking different courses on Coursera to improve my Data Science Knowledge (https://www.coursera.org/specializations/aml?)
 - 🔭 Currently taking courses on Dataquest

 ### Courses